COASTAL DECOR

 Image courtesy of: BHG.com

-2. Make sure to include plenty of organic texture in your Coastal decor
+2. Include plenty of organic texture in your Coastal decor.

-This style of design embraces an ocean-inspired palette, natural fibers with a touch of sparkle provided from mirrors and glass.
+This design style embraces an ocean-inspired palette and natural fibers with a touch of sparkle from mirrors and glass.

 The furniture in a Coastal style home is generally larger in scale and is never ostentatious.
-From slipcovered sofas to seagrass chairs, the look is elegant, casual and understated.
-Keep fabric choices light, crisp and clean.
+The look is elegant, casual, and understated, from slip-covered sofas to seagrass chairs.
+Keep fabric choices light, crisp, and clean.

 Here are a few other Coastal decorating elements that go hand-in-hand with Coastal style homes: